Dawit-Sh/CupofteaV2/_posts/2024-05-11-superproductivity.md

 ---
 layout: post
-title: Still on todo apps ?
+title: Still on traditional todo apps ?
 ---

 *Super productivity the end all be all for program in the productivity realm*